mzattera/v4j/docs/index.md

 - [Note 010 - Character Distribution Through Clusters](./010)

-  I used the Slot alphabet to explore character distribution across clusters in different part of pages.
+  I used the Slot alphabet to explore character distribution across clusters in different parts of the page.

 # Bibliography and Reviews